OpenBCI/Documentation/website/docs/AddOns/Headwear/Gelfree_Electrode_Cap_Tutorial.md

 -   [Create a widget framework](Software/OpenBCISoftware/02_GUI_Widget_Guide.md#custom-widget) that allows users to create their own experiments.
 -   Output data into a saved file for later offline processing.
 -   [Customize the layout](Software/OpenBCISoftware/01-OpenBCI_GUI.md#customize-your-layout), change the gain, toggle on/off, check impedance of individual channels of the CytonDaisy board (or any connected OpenBCI board) directly in the GUI!
--   Access built-in widgets such as Band Power, Spectrogram, Accelerometer, EEG Head Plot, and MUCH more
+-   Access [OpenBCI GUI's built-in widgets](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIWidgets) such as Band Power, Spectrogram, Accelerometer, EEG Head Plot, and MUCH more

     **If you just want to visualize EEG, EMG, ECG data (and do some basic analysis) and save the data to start with, download the standalone [OpenBCI GUI](https://openbci.com/index.php/downloads) and connect it to an OpenBCI Cyton, CytonDaisy, or Ganglion!**